Luckyleck/Prison-Dilemma-Simulator/README.md

     1. Create a new file in the strategies folder with your strategy name, and be sure to use the .mjs extension to ensure that it will be treated as a module.

-    2. Implement your strategies within the move function, considering the opponent's last move and the current round.
+    2. Implement your strategies within the move function, considering the opponent's last move and the current round number.

 3. **Customize the main script:**
     1. Open `simulator.mjs` to set the number of rounds and import your strategy scripts.